optskug/docs/README.md

 Proceed to Step 5.

 > [!WARNING]
-> It's theoretically possible for someone to hack your car with the key _if the hacker has physical access to your car_.
+> It's theoretically possible for someone to remotely hack your car with the key under very specific circumstances.
 You don't need to protect the key like it's your bank password, but still don't post it on Discord.

 ### Step 4.
 Debugging

 #### 4-1. `panda.python.uds.MessageTimeoutError: timeout waiting for response`

 Turn off the car, put it back into `Not Ready to Drive` mode, and then try again.

 #### 4-2. `panda.python.uds.InvalidServiceIdError: invalid response service id: 0x50` or similar

 Turn off the car, put it back into `Not Ready to Drive` mode, and then try again.

 #### 4-3. `Can't read application software identification.
 Please cycle ignition.`

 Turn off the car, put it back into `Not Ready to Drive` mode, and then try again.

 #### 4-4. `Unexpected application version!`

 4-4-1.
 Open the script for editing.
 ```sh
 nano -l /data/openpilot/secoc/extract_keys.py